vrdabomb5717/Tandem/README.md

 * You cannot currently chain method calls when using imported Ruby code.
 * If you do not use the main Tandem compiler, you will need to compile all imported Tandem files, recursively, before you compile the specified .td file.

+# License

+All source code is licensed under the Simplified BSD license (2-clause BSD).
+All documentation is licensed under the FreeBSD Documentation License.